bytepassperks/homekeeper/src/RENDER_FIX.md

-# Fix Render Deployment - Missing Start Script
+# Fix Render Deployment - Complete Fix

 ## The Problem
-Render deployment fails with "Missing script: start" error.
+1. Missing `index.html` (required for Vite)
+2. Missing proper entry point (`main.tsx`)
+3. Build was going to wrong directory
+4. Start script wasn't working

 ## The Solution

 I've created/updated these files:
-1. ✅ `start-server.js` - Custom server starter that properly uses PORT env variable
+1. ✅ `index.html` - NEW - Entry HTML file for Vite
+2. ✅ `main.tsx` - NEW - Proper React entry point
-2. ✅ `vite.config.ts` - Configures Vite to bind to 0.0.0.0 and build to dist
+3. ✅ `vite.config.ts` - Configures Vite to build to dist/
-3. ✅ Updated `package.json` - Fixed start script to use our custom server
+4. ✅ Updated `package.json` - Uses `serve` package for production server
+5. ✅ Added `serve` as dependency for static file serving

 ## What You Need to Do NOW